katjad/javascript101-handbook/best_practices.md

 Use source control, what would happen if the dog ate your codes?

 ## Documentation
-Comment your code, however if you have well structured and named functions and variables the code should speak for it's self.
+Comment your code, however if you have well structured code with declarative functions and variables the code should speak for it's self.

 [Learn the art of README ](https://github.com/noffle/art-of-readme)